-We start off with a big picture overview and a discussion on current dilemma in art education: should we argue to keep art in schools because of the effect the arts seem to have on other school subjects or should we focus our efforts on pointing out the inherent positive effects art has on life.
+We start off with a big picture overview and a discussion on the current dilemma in art education: should we argue to keep art in schools because of the effect the arts seem to have on other school subjects, or should we focus our efforts on pointing out the inherent positive effects art has on life?
 We cover both in this podcast.

-There are many different studies that show a correlation between the arts (Visual, Music, Dance and Drama) in education and lower drop out rates, less disciplinary problems and better grades in the “core” subjects of Reading, Writing, and Arithmetic.
+There are many different studies that show a correlation between the arts (Visual, Music, Dance and Drama) in education and lower drop out rates, fewer disciplinary problems, and better grades in the “core” subjects of Reading, Writing, and Arithmetic.
 However, not many studies were able to determine if the arts caused the better grades or not.
 (It’s much more expensive to conduct that kind of experiment!)

 I believe art ’causes’ improvements in behavior, character, and grades because our whole being needs that balance between the ridged academic subjects and the more creative subjects, just as our physical bodies need both physical activity and rest.
 The arts can also make learning other subjects easier because of the different modes of learning they employ.
 For example, drawing is both a kinesthetic activity and a visual activity, facilitating both of those methods of learning.

 Here’s some great links if you’re interested in digging into this concept further:

 - Project Zero’s “Reviewing Education and the Arts Project” (REAP) Executive Summary.
 Harvard.

 - Arts Education Partnership’s Report: “Critical Evidence; How the ARTS Benefit Student Achievement”